tux-o-matic/fedora-desktop-bootc/README.md

 ## The architecture
 A Gnome based desktop Linux system using Flatpaks as a mean to provide applications for the user.

 Upon first boot, a list of popular desktop applications are downloaded in the background.
+This implies that an wired connection is active or that WiFi network configuration as been preloaded with the image.
 On subsequent boots, the system will check for available updates of those Flatpaks applications.

 ## Building container